University of Maryland, Department of Psychology

 Advisor: Paul Hanges

-Emily is a third year Ph.D. student working with Dr. Paul Hanges.
+Emily is a sixth year Ph.D. student working with Dr. Paul Hanges.
 Her research interests broadly revolve around leadership, followership, and measurement issues.
 She is currently examining the impact of motivational mechanisms on followership behaviors within organizations, as well as the use of pupillometry in the development of more accurate rating scales.
 In her personal life, she is a fan of baking, biking, and photography.

 Advisor: Paul Hanges